zazuko/gis-training/README.md

 Welcome to python for GIS training.
 In this course you will earn how to use python, and its libraries to implement your own GIS features.

+During the corse, new materials will appear daily in this repository.

 ## Scope

 The course covers: